|Two Types of PLUS Loan:|

 In cases of a PLUS denial the dependent student of an ineligible parent applicant is alternatively eligible to receive additional Stafford Unsubsidized loan funding of up to $4,000 (1st & 2nd year students with less than 60 credit hours completed) or up to $5,000 (3rd & 4th year students with 60+ credit hours completed).
-The FAFSA must be completed for this option and the request for additional funding must be made by the student.
-Note: The additional Stafford Unsubsidized loan provision is not available to graduate PLUS applicants who do not meet the PLUS loan credit criteria.
+The additional Stafford Unsubsidized loan provision is not available to graduate PLUS applicants who do not meet the PLUS loan credit criteria.

 Once the PLUS request is approved an electronic Master Promissory Note (eMPN) must be completed.
 You will be presented with this option following the online PLUS request/credit check.
 PLUS applicants approved without an endorser are eligible to apply for future PLUS loans for the same student under the same eMPN.
 Applicants approved with a credit-worthy endorser will be required to complete a new eMPN for any subsequent PLUS loan requests.
 Alternatively, and on an individual request basis, a paper MPN can be completed through our office.
 Please note that this may cause some delay in processing as compared to the online eMPN process.